 - having increased self-esteem or confidence, or grandiosity

 - having a racing mind, or having lots of new ideas and plans

 - taking on multiple projects with no way of finishing them

 - having increased sexual desire

-During a manic or hypomanic phase, you may not be able to recognize these changes.
-If others mention that you’re not acting like yourself, you’re likely to not think that anything is wrong.
+During a manic or hypomanic phase, you may not be able to recognize these changes in yourself.
+If others mention that you’re not acting like yourself, you’re not likely to think that anything’s wrong.

 - sleep deprivation

 The exact cause of bipolar disorder is unclear.
 Family history may play a role.
 You’re more likely to develop bipolar disorder if you have a family history of the illness.
 Bipolar disorder may also involve a chemical imbalance in the brain.